h1ddengames/JUnit-Template/README.md

     - The second command will build the project and allure will generate a report based off the new files in docs/allure-history
     - The third command will add all tracked and untracked files to the git history, commit all changes, then push to a side branch.
     - Then login to github in a browser, go to this project, then create a pull request.

+- If the reports are not displaying recent data, open the dev console in your browser and clear cache (local and session storage)

 <br>